Vanilla Bean Simple Syrup

 In my first job as a pharmaceutical sales rep, coffee meetings were a constant.
 Having just graduated college, I was used to ordering black coffee at Starbucks, as it was the cheapest and came with free refills.
 However, with a company American Express in my pocket, ordering a vanilla latte felt incredibly luxurious.

-It’s still my go-to order, 18 years later, except I’m the one paying for it. 😅 So I’ve been making more coffee drinks at home.
-I quickly realized that I needed a vanilla simple syrup (and lavender simple syrup) to replicate my favorite lattes.
-And let me tell you, once you start using homemade vanilla bean syrup, Starbucks just can’t compete!
-It brings a warmer, richer, slightly floral note, balancing the espresso and milk with gentle sweetness.
-The syrup also makes a dynamite old fashioned – which is our house cocktail.
+It’s still my go-to order, 18 years later, except I’m the one paying for it. 😅 So I’ve been making more coffee drinks at home, and quickly realized I needed a vanilla simple syrup to replicate my go-to, creamy iced vanilla latte.

 pouring vanilla syrup into a coffee mug